Skip to Main Content

 Indoor air quality should be free of odors and dust, not too stuffy, stagnant, or drafty, and at a comfortable temperature and humidity.

-Serious IAQ problems occur when contaminant concentrations become excessive.
+Serious IEQ problems occur when contaminant concentrations become excessive.
 Dusty surfaces, stagnant water and damp materials provide an environment ripe for microbial growth.
 The best method to control indoor air contaminants depends on the source(s) causing the concerns.
 Source control is generally the most effective solution.
 Modification of the ventilation system may also be an effective method.

-IAQ parameters effecting environmental comfort are compared to recommendations made by the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) Standards 62-2001: Ventilation for Acceptable Indoor Air Quality and 55-2004: Thermal Environmental Conditions for Human Occupancy.
+IEQ parameters effecting environmental comfort are compared to recommendations made by the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) Standards 62-2001: Ventilation for Acceptable Indoor Air Quality and 55-2004: Thermal Environmental Conditions for Human Occupancy.
 With respect to comfort parameters, ASHRAE recommends (1) maintaining indoor temperatures between 68 - 76 degrees F in the winter and 72 - 80 degrees F in the summer (2) maintaining indoor relative humidity between 30% and 70% with the ideal between 40% and 60%, (3) a maximum indoor CO2 concentration of either 700 ppm above exterior control measurements or 1,000 ppm as an absolute concentration and (4) a maximum indoor CO concentration of 9 ppm.

 Cal-OSHA has established Permissible Exposure Limits (PELs) for CO and total nuisance dust as Particulates Not Otherwise Regulated (PNOR) as 8-hour Time Weighted Averages (TWAs).
 The Cal-OSHA PELs for these constituents are 25 ppm and 10 mg/m3, respectively.